-Using age-old, reliable methods, these richly flavored wigwam brand hams are salt-cured and hickory-smoked.
-Thanks to 240+ days of aging, they develop a remarkable, full-bodied smoky flavor that some call intense.
+Using age-old, reliable methods and premium pork from heritage breed hogs, these richly flavored wigwam brand hams are salt-cured and hickory-smoked.
+Thanks to 270+ days of aging, they develop a remarkable, full-bodied smoky flavor that some call intense.
 Wigwam hams are a favorite choice for discriminating country ham lovers everywhere as well as a great gift for any occasion.
 Arrives with bone-in, complete with instructions for storing and preparing.

 17 - 18 lbs.